Exercise Library

 Reverse Lunge + Step-up

-This is a combination exercise that addresses multiple unilateral leg motions and aspects of hip stability and hip and leg strength.
+The reverse lunge + step-up is an efficient way to address multiple unilateral leg motions and aspects of hip stability and hip and leg strength.

-Standing directly in front of a box, step one leg back into a reverse lunge.
-Bring the foot forward and up onto the box.
-Perform a step-up.
-Step back down into a reverse lunge to continue.
+Standing in front of a box, step one leg back into a reverse lunge, then bring that foot forward and up onto the box to perform a step-up.
+Step back down and directly back into a reverse lunge to continue.
 All reps can be completed on a single leg consecutively, or legs can be switched each rep on the box.

 Purpose